 The primary goal of Beacon in Covid-19 response efforts is to lessen the burden on local 911 and EMS providers by improving the capacity of community-based networks to respond to low-acuity calls.
-We’re offering Beacon free of charge to volunteer and/or non-profit community groups involved in meeting the needs of high-risk and vulnerable populations.
+We’re offering Beacon at reduced rates to volunteer and/or non-profit community groups involved in meeting the needs of high-risk and vulnerable populations.
 If interested, please send us an email or call 917-803-5411 and leave a VM with your contact info and a short description of your organization and how you’d like to use Beacon.

 The world is not a particularly safe place right now, but that’s also the point — we’re trying to help communities mitigate risks, lessen the burden on overwhelmed health services, and ultimately prevent premature death and disability.